September 11, 2024 • 4 min read

 “It takes the right partner to take a concept through to a functioning, multibillion-dollar facility,” continues Quayle.
 “We have the capability to move from complex chemistries at a laboratory scale, right through to large volumes, while assisting in the qualification processes that a product needs to advance in this industry.”

-Missed part one in our ‘Journey to a net zero battery’ series?
+Missed parts one or three in our ‘Journey to a net zero battery’ series?
+Click on the tile below to read it now.